 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.

 Todra Gorges are a series of limestone river canyons, in the eastern part of the High Atlas Mountains in Morocco, near the town of Tinghir.
-Both the Todgha and neighbouring Dades Rivers are responsible for carving out these deep cliff-sided canyons, on their final 40 kilometres (25 mi) through the mountains.
-The height of the canyon walls can vary, but in some places can be up to 400 metres (1,312 ft) high.
+Both the Todgha and neighboring Dades Rivers are responsible for carving out these deep cliff-sided canyons, on their final 40 kilometers (25 mi) through the mountains.
+The height of the canyon walls can vary, but in some places can be up to 400 meters (1,312 ft) high.

 The last 600 meters (1,969 ft) of the Todgha gorge are the most spectacular.
 Here the canyon narrows to a flat stony track, in places as little as 10 meters (33 ft) wide, with sheer and smooth rock walls up to 160 meters (525 ft) high on each side.

 During the dry season, the canyon floor is mostly dry, at most, there will be a small stream of water.
 During this time, the wadi floor is easily traversed by travelers.
 During the rainy season, however, the Todra can expand massively, covering the canyon floor in a strong torrent

 Your Accommodation / Airport, Train-Bus Station or wherever you want